joshuacline/windick/README.md

 -     $haZZam.cmd -bootmaker -create -diskid 12345678-1234-1234-1234-123456781234 -src BOOT-MEDIA.SAV -vhdx 123.VHDX
 ![Alt text](/png/0-2.png "Boot Creator")
 #     ■■■■■■■■■■■■■■■■■■■■■■■■■■
-- Customize with classic ascii themes straight from the 1970's, RGB or even the cha-cha
-- All imaging operations occur inside of a Virtual Hard Disk Image,  leaving no garbage folders/files behind.
-- Recommended to use builds 22000+.
-Always use official sources, unless you're trying to analyze malware. (vhdx-boot w/host-partition-lock is a great way to do this...)
-- $haZZam is made of 100% batch, no embedded scripts of any kind.
-That means no embedded:
--      · powershell · visualbasic · java · any type of encoding or obfuscation.
-- This program should always be in its raw and readable form, a .CMD file.
-Which can be easily viewed and edited in notepad.
 - Only download from github.com/joshuacline
 #     ■■■■■■■■■■■■■■■■■■■■■■■■■■